-Second, we learned that bugs that take a long time to trigger highlight the poor match between standard debugging commands and most debugging scenarios.
+Second, we experienced the poor match between standard debugging commands and most debugging scenarios.
 Standard watchpoints and breakpoints are best suited to go to a future point of possible interest.
 In contrast, programmers usually want to go to a prior point of possible interest, because they are following in reverse the chain of events between the execution of the buggy code and the ensuing detection of that error.
 Trying to go backward by re-running the workload with forward watchpoints and breakpoints is very clumsy without TTVM.
 If the bug is fragile, the bug may not manifest (or may not manifest in the same way) during each run.
 Even if the bug manifests in exactly the same way during each run, cyclic debugging forces a programmer to step manually through all spurious traps since the beginning of the run, or to run the program numerous times searching manually for the period of interest.